Ang3licaValdo/AIandOpenScienceInResearchSoftwareEngineering/rationale.md

 ```bash
   python3 -m pip install --user virtualenv
 ```
-3. Set up the virtual enviroment (give it any name you like, inn this next command the name is 'test'):
+3. Set up the virtual enviroment (give it any name you like, in this next command the name is 'test'):
 ```bash
   python3 -m venv test
 ```